NERSC/heterogeneous-IO/README.md

 * Understanding the IO Performance on KNL and Haswell
 * Design Heterogenous IO solution along ExaScale Computing Roadmap

-# To learn what we learned, Check the ipython notebook first
+# To explore the result:

 * How does CPU impact Knl and Haswell IO: